ArtBasketAI/ab-backend/README.md

-# AB-BACKEND
+# AB-BACKEND (obsolete)

+## Decided to go with serverless setup but this is still a good starting template for dockerized server deployment

-The backend server for artbasketai written in golang
+The backend server for artbasketai written in golang.

 ## Prerequisistes